changokun/wandrr/README.md

 * kill boxes (maniacs only)
 * yam chain
 * if you attack the door (from the bedroom?)
 Charles should insult you.
+* save - then next time you start the game, if you give it the same name, it should load your save file.

 Items have a short list of labels that the player can use in their commands.
 The default label is the class name, but others can be added. eg the switch in the closet is better known as a pullchain, but will also respond to 'chain'